 Summary of Recent Activities

-As 2021 drew to a close, Dr. Snoussi reported her recent progress on the four work packages (WP) that comprise her PEER project:
+During the first half of 2022, Dr. Snoussi has reported continuing progress on all four of the work packages (WP) included in her PEER project:

-In addition to causing the postponement of exchange visits on the project, the pandemic continues to create other problems on the project, including with the purchase of equipment and supplies and the organization of in-person seminars.
-The researchers have also encountered an obstacle in carrying out their survey under WP4 due to the reluctance of some farmers to provide data.
-The team is trying to find a solution to ease the farmers’ concerns.
-In 2022, the PI and her team will continue their field and lab work on all work packages.
-They also plan to disseminate their findings and recommendations to various stakeholders, including the Tunisian Ministry of Agriculture and its dependent agencies.
+In the remainder of 2022 and into 2023, thanks to a no-cost extension through next June, the PI and her team will continue their field and lab work on all work packages.
+Besides the visit by Dr. Snoussi and Dr. Askri to carry out lab analyses at FAMU, the U.S. partner will also coordinate a visit by three other team members to Florida to visit citrus growers and processors and learn more about the latest practices in the field.
+The team also plans to disseminate their findings and recommendations to various stakeholders, including the Tunisian Ministry of Agriculture and its dependent agencies.
 In the national strategy for the development of the citrus production (2019- 2026), CTV has been declared a major threat if it were to arrive in Tunisia.
 Science-based recommendations on the exclusion of sour orange-grafted citrus and the promotion of identified CTV-tolerant combinations could have great impact.
-A no-cost extension has been issued on this project through June 2023 to allow additional time to complete the planned activities, including the exchange visits, data analysis, and dissemination.

 Back to PEER Cycle 8 Grant Recipients